 How can data help us to better understand and respond to the synchronization of infectious outbreaks?

-The March seminar of the Center for Quantitative Methods and Data Sciences (QM&DS), in partnership with the Biostatistics, Epidemiology and Research Design (BERD) Center at Tufts CTSI and the Data-Intensive Studies Center (DISC) at Tufts University, occurred on Wednesday, March 31 from 2-3pm via Zoom.
+This seminar from the Center for Quantitative Methods and Data Sciences (QM&DS), in partnership with the Biostatistics, Epidemiology and Research Design (BERD) Center at Tufts CTSI and the Data-Intensive Studies Center (DISC) at Tufts University, occurred on Wednesday, March 31 from 2-3pm via Zoom.
 The topic of this month's webinar was "To everything there is a season: synchronization of infectious outbreaks."
 Click enroll to view the archived recording from this webinar.

 A marked seasonality in many infections, like influenza or salmonellosis, is a well-known phenomenon.
 When we observe a pronounced seasonal pattern, it gives us a reason to expect high predictability of high or low disease incidence periods in a calendar year.
 With the expansion of national and global surveillance systems, the opportunities to better understand the local, regional, and global temporal fluctuations are also growing.
 As we learn more about the seasonality of many infections, and is reasonable to expect that some will co-occur.
 Yet, patterns of co-occurrences and factors driving such synchronization remain elusive.